 At the UN Sustainable Development Summit (New York, 25-27 Sep.
 2015) a new development agenda was adopted for 2015-2030.
-From 8 Millennium Development Goals and 21 targets - some of which were not met (see MDG 2015 Report) - we move towards 17 Sustainable Development Goals and 169 targets - "Ending poverty plus 16 other goals", as some put it.Over the past 25 years educational aspirations reflected in global goals have moved from basic education for children, youth and adults - Education for All (EFA) 1990-2000-2015 - to primary education for all children (completing four years of primary school) - Goal 2 of the Millennium Development Goals (MDG) 2000-2015 - to access to quality education at all levels, including higher education, and lifelong learning opportunities for all - Goal 4 of the Sustainable Development Goals (SDG) 2015-2030.
-The latter is considered to introduce a paradigm shift, described as "Moving from quantity to quality".
+From 8 Millennium Development Goals and 21 targets - some of which were not met (see MDG 2015 Report) - we moved towards 17 Sustainable Development Goals (SDG) and 169 targets.Over 25 years educational aspirations reflected in global goals moved from basic education for children, youth and adults - Education for All (EFA) 1990-2000-2015 - to primary education for all children (completing four years of primary school) - Goal 2 of the Millennium Development Goals (MDG) 2000-2015 - to access to quality education at all levels, including higher education, and lifelong learning opportunities for all - Goal 4 of the Sustainable Development Goals (SDG) 2015-2030.
+It is considered that the SDGs introduce a paradigm shift, described as "Moving from quantity to quality".
 (See EFA, MDG and SDG education goals in this table).

-In fact, in September 2016, one year after the SDGs were approved, UNESCO published the Global Education Monitoring Report 2016 and announced that the new global education goals will not be met in 2030.
-If current trends persist, universal primary education will be achieved in 2042, universal lower secondary education will be achieved in 2059 and universal higher secondary education in 2084.
+In fact, in September 2016, one year after the SDGs were approved, UNESCO announced that the new global education goals will not be met in 2030 (Global Education Monitoring Report 2016).
+It said that if current trends persist, universal primary education will be achieved in 2042, universal lower secondary education in 2059 and universal higher secondary education in 2084.

-I analyze here Goal 4 and its 10 targets.
+I analyze here Goal 4 - "Ensure inclusive and quality education for all and promote lifelong learning" - and its 10 targets.
 The targets include all levels of education, technical and vocational skills, youth and adult literacy, gender equality, education for sustainable development, scholarships, education facilities, and teacher training.
 They are centered around formal education.
-The overall aspiration is more schooling, 12 years (primary and secondary education) considered the minimum this time.
+The overall aspiration is expanded schooling, 12 years (primary and secondary education) considered the minimum this time.
 Free and quality are key additions; the word quality is reiterated in every target.
-Again, goals related to early childhood and adulthood are particularly weak.
+Again, as in EFA, references to early childhood and adulthood are particularly weak.
+Lifelong learning is mentioned as an addition to inclusive and quality education for all, not as the new education paradigm for the 21st century proposed by UNESCO.

 Is it realistic to expect that ambitious education goals will be achieved by 2030 when much more modest goals were not achieved in 25 years of Education for All and 15 years of Millennium Development Goals?